 - Conflicts involving doctrine or church discipline shall likewise be resolved according to the procedures set forth in the constitution on church discipline.

 - If a dispute arises between a member and the church itself and cannot be resolved through the internal procedures described above, it shall be resolved as follows:

 - The dispute shall be submitted to mediation and, if necessary, legally binding arbitration in accordance with the Rules of Procedure of the Institute for Christian Conciliation, and judgment upon an arbitration award may be entered in any court having jurisdiction.

-- All mediators and arbitrators shall be in agreement with the doctrinal standards of the Confederation of Reformed Evangelical Churches, unless this requirement is modified or waived by all parties to the dispute.
+- All mediators and arbitrators shall be in agreement with the doctrinal standards of the Communion of Reformed Evangelical Churches, unless this requirement is modified or waived by all parties to the dispute.

 - This section covers any and all disputes or claims arising from or related to church membership, doctrine, policy, practice, counseling, discipline, decisions, actions, or failures to act, including claims based on civil statute or for personal injury.

 - By joining this church, all members agree that these methods shall provide the sole remedy for any dispute arising against the church or its agents, and they waive their right to file any legal action against the church in a civil court or agency (1 Cor 6:1-8).

 - If a dispute or claim involves an alleged injury or damage to which the church’s insurance applies, and if the church’s insurer refuses to submit to mediation or arbitration as described in this section, either the church or the member alleging the injury or damage may declare that this section is no longer binding with regard to that part of the dispute or claim to which the church’s insurance applies.

 - If a member household or individual member of Christ the King Church in good standing requests to be transferred to the care of another Christian church, the elders will grant the request, and transfer them with a blessing.